-Speech takes place in time.
-Timing is therefore a inescapable aspect of speech.
-This is true of both speech in general and of tone and intonation in particular.
-Yet our understanding of speech timing is still quite limited.
-This is despite the fact that there has been much research on timing related issues, including, in particular, rhythm, prosodic hierarchy, alignment of intonational events and durational patterns.
+^{0024-3841/\$ -} see front matter © 2008 Elsevier B.V.
+All rights reserved. doi:10.1016/j.lingua.2007.09.015 timing-related issues, including, in particular, rhythm, prosodic hierarchy, alignment of intonational events and durational patterns.
 In this paper, I explore the idea that timing in speech could be more adequately understood from an articulatory-functional perspective (Xu, 2005).
-This perspective is motivated by the recognition that articulation and information conveyance are two indisputable aspects of speech and thus should be part of any serious account of speech.
+This perspective is motivated by the recognition that articulation and information conveyance are two indisputably essential aspects of speech and thus should be part of any serious account of speech.
 In particular, given the need to convey information and the fact that such information conveyance can be done only through articulation, there has to be a continuous link between communicative meanings and surface acoustic patterns through an articulatory process.

-The need to establish such a continuous link has motivated the Parallel Encoding and Target Approximation (PENTA) model of speech coding (Xu, 2005), which was originally proposed for tone and intonation and has since been extended to other aspects of speech (Xu, 2007).
-A brief sketch of the PENTA model is provided next, but more information will be presented as the discussion proceeds.
-A block diagram of the model in its latest form is shown in Figure 1.
+The need to establish such a continuous link has motivated the Parallel Encoding and Target Approximation model of speech coding (PENTA) (Xu, 2005), which was originally proposed for tone and intonation and has since been extended to other aspects of speech (Xu, 2007a).
+A brief sketch of PENTA is provided next, but more information will be presented as the discussion proceeds.
+A block diagram of PENTA in its latest form is shown in Fig. 1.
 The boxes on the far left represent the specific communicative functions to be coded.
 They are directly linked to respective encoding schemes as represented by the boxes to their right, which specify the values of the articulatory parameters listed in the open box.
 These parameters control the articulatory process of sequential Target Approximation, consisting of consecutive unidirectional movements toward successive targets, which eventually produce the surface acoustics of speech.